AndrewMFrey/hyperskill/README.md

   - Hyperskill description: Build an investment management tool featuring a dynamic menu system.
 This project equips you with practical skills for handling real-world financial data.
   - Summary: Import financial data into SQLite tables and perform basic SQL functions.

+## Pandas for Data Analysis

+Per Hyperskill: Become a data analysis expert with Pandas!
+Learn how to use Pandas for data manipulation, analysis, and insight extraction.

+- (Hard) **HR Data Analysis**:
+  - Hyperskill description: This project guides you through advanced data handling and analysis using Python and pandas—from reindexing XML datasets to merging and pivoting data.
+  - Summary: Parse xml data with pandas and perform analysis on the data.

 ## Python Developer

 Per Hyperskill: Acquire key skills to build a strong foundation for a career in tech.
 Start from the basics, deepen your understanding, perfect your code, and expand into advanced projects.